biocore/qiime/doc/tutorials/tutorial.rst

     make_otu_heatmap.py -i otus/otu_table.biom -o otu_heatmap.pdf

 A PDF file is created in the current working directory called :file:`otu_heatmap.pdf`.
-You can open this file with any PDF viewer, and this will allow you to visualize differences in abundances of OTUs on a per-sample basis (or per-category basis, if you pass the `-c` flag).
+You can open this file with any PDF viewer, and this will allow you to visualize differences in abundances of OTUs on a per-sample basis (this can also be ordered by sample metadata category if you pass the `-c` flag).

 .. _makeotunetwork: